Notes on the Geography of Oman: Muscat

 Buy a car?

-Now you know where Las Vegas architects come from.
+Now you know where Las Vegas gets its architects.

 We're finally in the topographic bowl of historic Muscat.
-Functionally, this whole neighborhood is now on the eastern fringe of the city, even though the government is housed here, along with a small part of the population.
+It's on the eastern fringe of the city but houses the government and a small part of the population, which has risen since 1900 from something 25,000 (or perhaps twice that; there's much uncertainty) to 635,000. /P>

 If you don't notice how spic-and-span the streets are, wake up.
-Like the rest of Oman, Muscat is--another echo of Singapore--very clean, astonishingly so compared to other cities in this part of the world.
+Like the rest of Oman, Muscat is--another echo of Singapore--astonishingly clean compared to other cities in this part of the world.

-Sultan Qaboos' Alam Palace--rather like a plastic-pack of golf tees, but no worse than plenty of other architectural statements from the 1970s.
+Sultan Qaboos' Alam Palace--rather like a plastic-pack of golf tees, but no worse than plenty of other buildings from the 1970s.

-Across the street from the palace, the Mirani Fort, begun by the Portuguese.
+Across the street is the Mirani Fort, begun by the Portuguese.

 The same fort.
 The lights on the left are the Jilali Fort, on the other side of the palace.